skagra/diy-cpu/docs/architecture/alu.md

 # ALU

-The *Aritmetic Logic Unit* (ALU) provides logical operations, logical operations and shift operations to the CPU.
+The *Arithmetic Logic Unit* (ALU) provides arithmetic operations, logical operations and shift operations to the CPU.

 The ALU is divided into three modules:

-* *Registers* - Registers that latch the input for the other two modules.
+* *Registers* - Registers that latch input values for the other two modules.
 * *ALU-proper* - Arithmetic and logic operations.
 * *Shifter* - Shift and rotate operations.